 SEO is not just reserved for Google, Bing or Yahoo.
 E-commerce powerhouse Amazon also has its own search engine.
-This is the search engine responsible for connecting millions of customers with products, resulting in 6,659 packages being shipped by Amazon every minute in 2020.
+This same one is responsible for connecting millions of customers with products, resulting in 6,659 packages being shipped by Amazon every minute in 2020.

 Every search engine works thanks to an algorithm – a set of rules and calculations that work to solve a problem.
 Other algorithms (like the one that powers Google) need to grapple with a searcher’s intent to match a search with the correct, most relevant result.
 The wonderful thing about Amazon’s algorithm is that the problem that needs solving is simple – the goal is to match a customer with the correct, most relevant product and make a sale.
 Amazon’s algorithm doesn’t have to guess the intent of the customer.
 On Amazon the customer is there with one intention – to buy something.